-An odd number of layers means one layer is blank, so no mylar film needs to be created for that layer.
-This represents small savings in the CAM department, however the processing cost while manufacturing the PCB will increase.
+An odd number of layers means one layer is blank (meaning without copper), so no mylar film needs to be created by the CAM Department for that layer.
+This represents a small saving in the CAM department, however the processing cost while manufacturing the PCB will increase.
 If cost savings are the main reason you are entertaining an odd layer design, you may realize more tangible results by reviewing our article on design techniques and best practices.

 Possible additional costs:

-A multilayer board is manufactured by laminating multiple 2 layer boards together into a single stack.
-They are pressed together at a high temperature for several hours in a special PCB press.
+A multilayer board is manufactured by laminating multiple "2 layer boards" together into a single stack.
+They are pressed together at a high temperature for several hours in a special PCB press that applies pressure and heat.

 Different materials contract different amounts during the cool down, so asymmetrical builds will have asymmetrical stresses.

-An odd number of layers means one of those 2 layer boards is actually a 1 layer board – traces on one side with all metal etched from the other side.
-This has a few implications including cost.
+An odd number of layers means one of those "2 layer boards" becomes a "1 layer board" – meaning, it has copper traces on one side and all of its copper metal etched away from the other side.
+This has a few implications including added processing cost due to extra etching step and PCB warpage.

 Warpage causes several problems for production.

 Limiting warpage in any multilayer PCB board requires care in ensuring a balanced stack-up of base and pre-preg layers, and this is made even more challenging with an odd number of layers.
-Even when warpage can be controlled in PCB production, you may find it is worse after wave soldering.
+Even when warpage can be controlled in PCB production, you may find it is worse after wave or reflow soldering when populating the PCB with components.

 If there is no design reason to keep to an odd number of layers, then don't.